Tech Start-up Website Design and Implementation

 Down the line, we implemented changes informed by in-house evaluation and remote tests that used 5-second tests and click tests.
 We looked at perfecting design principles, whether people understood the message of the site and if navigation worked.
 We had little negative feedback and had small changes such as adding images and new bits of content.

 The website was well perceived by Junior UXers in the UK as they gave the site a positive NPS score of 12.
-This shows the website allowed Gradprentice to be seen as a trustworthy company people have an interest in.
+This showed the website allowed Gradprentice to be seen as a trustworthy company people have an interest in.

 Homepage implementation of the Gradprentice website (last checked July 2020 before their new site was published).